embodied-computation-group/systole/source/index.rst

   oximeter.read(duration=10)
   # Code 2 {}

-* The `readInWaiting()` method
+* The ``readInWaiting()`` method

+| will only read the bytes temporally stored in the USB buffer.
+For the nonin
+| devices, this represents up to 10 seconds of recording (this procedure should
+| be executed at least one time every 10 seconds for a continuous recording).
+When
-Will read all the available bytes (up to 10 seconds of recording).
-When inserted into a while loop, it allows recording PPG signal in parallel with other commands.
+| inserted into a while loop, it can record PPG signal in parallel with
+| other commands.

 .. code-block:: python